 It’s also like individual policies in that once the death benefit is paid out, there’s nothing else to do with it.
 If the surviving member of the policy still wants to be insured, they’ll need to apply for another policy.

-If first-to-die policies kick in when the first person dies, you can probably guess when second-to-die policies go into effect.
+If first-to-die life insurance kicks in when the first person dies, you can probably guess when second-to-die policies go into effect.
 Also called survivorship policies, the death benefit for these policies is paid out once both policyholders are deceased.

 After the second policyholder dies, the death benefit is paid to beneficiaries, just like with an individual policy.
 But survivorship policies, since both policyholders will die before the death benefit is paid, work best as a way for families to pay for estate taxes, burial plans, or as a way for the policyholders to leave a legacy for their heirs.